MESAHub/mesa/docs/source/using_mesa/output.rst

 But often it's frustrating to know exactly what profile file you want to load, so we can use the ``MesaLogDir`` class to simplify the process.
-It lets us load profiles by their associated model number and most simply by just loading the last saved profile:
+It lets us load profiles by their associated model number, or most simply by just loading the last saved profile:

 .. code:: python